 3. I would recommend finding a non-DNM and non-RNM control model to compare the LDDM against.

 We appreciate the suggestion to compare the performance of the LDDM against another model, particularly in terms of WTA activity.
 First, we wish to clarify a point of interpretation that we did not express clearly in the original manuscript.
 The RNM is not strictly speaking a component of the LDDM: a key feature of RNM models is they implement a pooled inhibition, in which different option-specific excitatory neurons receive the identical inhibition signal; in contrast, the LDDM has a more complicated inhibitory structure, since the disinhibition - once activated - is driven by local excitatory neuron activity and thus functionally segregates the inhibitory pools.
 At a practical level, RNM models predict non-selective inhibition that does not encode any decision-relevant information; in contrast, the LDDM predicts selective inhibition where the activity of a given G neuron will reflect choice-related information relevant to its associated R neuron.
 Importantly, recent empirical evidence suggests that inhibition in decision circuits is selective and structured rather than non-selective.
+Our revision makes this issue much clearer and focused on this novel feature of the LDDM.

-However, we do appreciate that including an additional model for comparison is informative and helpful.
+However, we do appreciate that including an additional model for comparison is informative and helpful and so have added a fourth model to the paper.
 While RNM models are by far the most prevalent model of decision-making circuits, another well-known model is the leaky competing accumulator (LCA) model (originally proposed by Usher and McClelland, 2001).
-The LCA is an appropriate choice for model comparison here because it is:: (1) a biologically-inspired model of choice, (2) specifically designed to capture choice data in perceptual decision tasks (such as used in the Roitman and Shadlen dataset), and (3) intended to capture both psychometric (choice) and chronometric (RT) aspects of relevant decision data.
+The LCA is an appropriate choice for model comparison here because it is: (1) a biologically-inspired model of choice, (2) specifically designed to capture choice data in perceptual decision tasks (such as used in the Roitman and Shadlen dataset), and (3) intended to capture both psychometric (choice) and chronometric (RT) aspects of relevant decision data.

-The LCA model is now described in the Methods section (pp. XX-XX):
+The LCA model is now described in the Methods section (pp. 49-50):